remblock/REMChain-Automated-Bot/README.md

 ```
 <br>

-**PLEASE NOTE: You will need to change the default key permissions in remblock/autobot6/config file.**
+**Please Note: You will need to change the default key permissions in remblock/autobot6/config file.**
 <br>

 ***